Search

 Other Health Conditions

 To protect your Gerberian Shepsky from these conditions, stick to your pet’s vet visit schedule and consult your vet whenever you suspect the onset of some health problem.
-If your dog is healthy, he has a better chance of living his full lifespan, plus your life is healthier too!

 As a general rule, older dogs are harder to train and socialize than puppies.
 Older dogs or rescue dogs may have had an owner who trained them in one particular way, and you will need to retrain them to create your desired pet companion.